 Though he didn’t invent mechanical movable-type himself, he was the first one to use it, in order to ultimately establish the method of book mass printing.
-His work started the Printing Revolution in Europe and is remembered as a milestone of the second millennium, ushering in the modern period of human history.
-It played a key role in the growth of the Renaissance, Reformation, Age of Enlightenment and Scientific Revolution, as well as laying the material basis for the modern knowledge-based economy and the spread of learning to the masses.
+His work started the Printing SlideX in Europe and is remembered as a milestone of the second millennium, ushering in the modern period of human history.
+It played a key role in the growth of the Renaissance, Reformation, Age of Enlightenment and Scientific SlideX, as well as laying the material basis for the modern knowledge-based economy and the spread of learning to the masses.

 According to popular opinion, he was born in 1397 and passed away on February 3, in 1468, at the age of 71.
 His hometown is Mainz, in Germany and he is considered the “father” of typography.
 Around 1430 he moved to Strasbourg.
 On March of 1434, one of his letters indicated that he had relatives from his mother’s side living in the area.
 In Strasbourg, he started experimenting in metal working, while on 1434 he took his first steps in typography.